PlatONnetwork/docs/docs/PlatON内置合约.md

 #### Contract interface
 1. Create verification node

    This interface makes the node become a verification node by staking `LAT` into the `staking contract`.
 Before staking, you need your own node to access the network, and ensure that the node's private key and bls private key are securely stored.
-When staking, you must fill in the node information, accept the income account of the block reward and the pledge reward, the reward share for the principal (the more the share, the more likely it is to attract more users to entrust), the amount of `LAT` you want to pledge (pledge The gold has a threshold of 100000 `LAT`, if it is lower than this amount, the pledge will fail) and other information.
+When staking, you must fill in the node information, accept the income account of the block reward and the staking  reward, the reward share for the principal (the more the share, the more likely it is to attract more users to entrust), the amount of `LAT` you want to pledge (pledge The gold has a threshold of 100000 `LAT`, if it is lower than this amount, the pledge will fail) and other information.
 If the pledge is successful, the node will appear in the list of candidate validators, and the pledge deposit will be transferred from the balance of the user account/locking contract account to the `Staking contract`.
 The total weight of the validator is equal to the amount of `LAT` pledged by oneself plus the total amount of `LAT` delegated.
 The higher the total weight, the greater the probability of being selected as a consensus.

    **Enter: **

     - The type of amount used as a pledge (free amount or locked balance, or both)
-    - Earning accounts that accept block rewards and pledge rewards
+    - Revenue accounts that receive block-out rewards and staking  rewards
     - External Id
     - Node name
     - The third-party homepage of the node